Sentdex/socialsentiment/README.md

 - Fill in your Twitter App credentials to `twitter_stream.py`.
 Go to [**apps.twitter.com**](https://apps.twitter.com/) to set that up if you need to.
 - Run `twitter_stream.py` to build database
 - If you're using this locally, you can run the application with the `dev_server.py` script.
 If you want to deploy this to a webserver, see my [**deploying Dash application tutorial**](https://pythonprogramming.net/deploy-vps-dash-data-visualization/)
+- Consider running the `db-truncate.py` from time to time (or via a cronjob), to keep the database reasonably sized.
+In its current state, the database really doesn't need to store more than 2-3 days of data most likely.

+## Todo

+Want to help contribute???

+- Code is ugly.
+Low hanging fruit is just making the code not so ugly.
+Up to this point, I've just been in "make it work" mode.
+- App is ugly.
+I am not a designer.
+This app is prettttttyyyyyy gross.
+Think you have a better design?
+Halp.
+- Click-able related terms and trending terms would be nice.
+I tried, but failed at this.
+It'd be cool to see a related term, and be able to just click on it, and this becomes the new searched term, for example.
+- The interactive search is cool, but also does a search in the database per-character.
+It would be nice if it didn't search per key-press.
+Not sure I want a search button, I like the streamlined interactivity, but maybe wait 0.2 seconds or something without any new keypresses to perform the search?
+Something like that might help with speeds.
+I really do not know the best option here, I just know this isn't idea.
+- Other manipulations or ideas for interactivity?
+Feel free to show them in a PR.